-- 1. Remove the Drive Wheel Assembly described on page 123 - Loosen the M6 Locknut, then back the M6 x 35 Idler Adjuster Screw out of the Idler Adjust Weldment. - 3.
-Hold the Nyloc® nut on the M8 x 55 Screw with a wrench and loosen the M8 x 55 Screw. - 4.
+- 1. Remove the Drive Wheel Assembly and attached Spindle Mount Weldment from the machine.
+(Refer to the Drive Wheel Assembly subsection above.) - 2.
+Loosen the M6 Locknut, then back the M6 x 35 Idler Adjuster Screw out of the Idler Adjust Weldment. - Hold the Nyloc® nut on the M8 x 55 Screw with a wrench and loosen the M8 x 55 Screw. - 4.
 Slide the Idler Adjust Weldment and Sprocket Assembly as necessary to get some slack in the Chain.

-$5. \ \ \, \mbox{Remove the Master Link}$ and remove the chain.
+5. Remove the Master Link and remove the chain.